dicacristian/API-Testing/README.md

 Steps to reproduce :

-1. Click on "Workspaces", then ""My Workspace"
+1. Click on "Workspaces", then "My Workspace"
 2. Click the "New" button
 3. Select "HTTP" request
 4. Select "POST" from droplist